lightning/bolts/07-routing-gossip.md

 timestamp.
 It MUST set the `ipv6` and `port` fields to all zeroes, or a non-zero `port` and `ipv6` set to a valid IPv6 address or an IPv4-Mapped IPv6 Address format as defined in [RFC 4291 section 2.5.5.2](https://tools.ietf.org/html/rfc4291#section-2.5.5.2).
 It MUST set `signature` to the signature of the double-SHA256 of the entire remaining packet after `signature` using the key given by `node-id`.
-It MUST set `pad` to zero.
 It MAY set `alias` and `rgb-color` to customize their node's appearance in maps and graphs, where the first byte of `rgb` is the red value, the second byte is the green value and the last byte is the blue value.
 It MUST set `alias` to a valid UTF-8 string of up to 21 bytes in length, with all `alias` bytes following equal to zero.

 The receiving node SHOULD fail the connection if `signature` is invalid or incorrect for the entire message including unknown fields following `alias`, and MUST NOT further process the message.
 The receiving node SHOULD ignore `ipv6` if `port` is zero.
 It SHOULD fail the connection if the final byte of `alias` is not zero.
-It MUST ignore the contents of `pad`.

 The receiving node SHOULD ignore the message if `node-id` is not previously known from a `channel_announcement` message, or if